jadecobra/python_tdd_exercises/source/index.rst

 How to use this book
 --------------------

 You choose how you go through the chapters, you can start with anyone you like or the one that looks like it could solve your current problem.
-The only recommendation is that you start with ``How I Setup a Test Driven Development Environment`` as it is required by every other chapter
+The only recommendation is that you start with ``Setup a Test Driven Development Environment`` as it is required by every other chapter

 .. toctree::
    :maxdepth: 2
    :titlesonly:

-   How I setup a Test Driven Development Environment AssertionError
+   Setup a Test Driven Development Environment AssertionError
    AttributeError
    IndentationError